DrBlythe/scrapechan/README.md

 # ScrapeChan: A quality analyzer for all current posts on any 4chan board

-This script scrapes 4chan board catalogs for thread titles/teasers, uses a blacklist of phrases to determine the amount/percentage of crappy threads, and prints that to stdout
+This Python program scrapes 4chan board catalogs for thread titles/teasers, uses a blacklist of phrases to determine the amount/percentage of crappy threads, and prints that to stdout

+Dependencies:
+	python-requests

 Usage: $ python3 scrapechan.py [board name]